 Personal And Professional Goals

-High school is also a great time to start figuring out personal goals.
+High school is also a great time to start figuring out personal goals in life.
 What kinds of relationships do they want?
 What do they want out of a relationship?
 These are questions they are likely already navigating subconsciously.
 Bringing them to the surface will help them move towards who they want to be faster.

 Yes, this work of writing up goals takes time and effort, but it’s worth it.
 You can charge ahead in life with what you feel is the right direction, but speed and effort without direction can only guarantee you exhaustion.